grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ##### Sharing *R* libraries (packages) across users

 Sharing *R* libraries across users is less critical than being able to share files.
-However, its still annoying having to install, say, `ggplot2` when your colleague has already installed it under her user account.
-Luckily, the solution to this annoyance very closely mimics the solution to file sharing that we've just seen above: We're going to set a default system-wide R library path and give all of our users access to that library via a group.
+However, it's still annoying having to install, say, `ggplot2` when your colleague has already installed it under her user account.
+Luckily, the solution to this annoyance very closely mimics the solution to file sharing that we've just seen above: We're going to set a default system-wide *R* library path and give all of our users access to that library via a group.
 For convenience I'm just going to contine with the "projectgrp" group that we created above.
-However, you could also create a new group (say, "rusers"), add individual users to it, etc. and proceed that way if you wanted to.
+However, you could also create a new group (say, "rusers"), add individual users to it, and proceed that way if you wanted to.

-The first thing to do is determine where your exisiting system-wide R library is located; i.e. where the base R packages are installed.
-Open up your R console and type (without the ">" prompt):
+The first thing to do is determine where your exisiting system-wide R library is located.
+Open up your *R* console and type (without the ">" prompt):
 ```
 > .libPaths()
 ```
 This will likely return several library paths.
-The system-wide library path should hopefully be pretty obvious (e.g. no usernames) and will probably be one of `/usr/lib/R/library` or `/usr/local/lib/R/library`.
+The system-wide library path should hopefully be pretty obvious (e.g. no usernames) and will probably be one of `/usr/lib/R/library` or `/usr/local/lib/R/site-library`.
 In my case, it was the former, but adjust as necessary.

-Next, we recursively assign read, write and execute permissions to this directory for all members of our group.
+Once we have determined the location of our system-wide library directory, we can recursively assign read, write and execute permissions to it for all members of our group.
 Here, I'm actually using the parent directory (i.e. `.../R` rather than `.../R/library`), but it should work regardless.
 Go back to your terminal and type:
 ```
 root@rstudio:~# chown elvis:projectgrp -R /usr/lib/R/ ## Get location by typing ".libPaths()" in your R console
 root@rstudio:~# chmod -R 775 R/